 If he’s climbing on counters, be sure to keep the surfaces clean.
 Feed your cat on time and keep his water bowl filled.
 Your kitty may benefit from a healthy treat on occasion to ward off hunger before mealtime.

 To address inappropriate marking and litter box aversion, take a look at your current setup.
 Maybe try a different litter box and type of litter.
-At ModKat, we offer several litter box styles to suit every cat's taste.
-Or if it’s a cleanliness issue, be sure you’re scooping droppings regularly.
+At Modkat, we offer several litter box styles to suit every cat's taste.
+Or if it’s a cleanliness issue, be sure you’re scooping every day.
 Cats prefer a clean box to do business in.

 Consider ramping up playtime with your cat.
 If he’s bored, he may engage in unwanted behaviors.
 Meeting his needs for playtime and interaction could help curb some of that undesirable marking and getting into things.